aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 #### beam search

 A solution to this is to use "beam search". {% cite 10.5555/2969033.2969173 %} and {% cite DBLP:journals/corr/BahdanauCB14 %} both use beam search to produce the output sequences.
-At first I skipped over this detail as I thought it might have been a relic of the past, but it turns out to be an important detail.

 At each timestep $$t$$, beam search will choose the $$B$$ most likely next tokens, as well as store the following things:

 - the decoder hidden state at timestep $$t$$
 - the generated sequence at timestep $$t$$
-- The $$log-likelihood$$ of the sequence
+- The _log-likelihood_ of the sequence

 We start by choosing $$B$$ most likely tokens to start the sequence.
 Then for each of these sequences, we select the $$B$$ most likely next tokens, producing $$B^2$$ possible sequences.
-From this list of possible sequences, we choose the $$B$$ most promising by comparing the $$log-likelihood$$ of each sequence and choosing the $$B$$ sequences with the lowest $$log-likelihood$$.
+From this list of possible sequences, we choose the $$B$$ most promising by comparing the _log-likelihood_ of each sequence and choosing the $$B$$ sequences with the highest _log-likelihood_.
 We complete the search once all $$B$$ beams terminate with an `end of sentence` token or when we've done a certain number of iterations of search, whichever comes first.

 ### Impact of beam search

 The above results shown [figure 10](#figure10) are using beam search using a beam width of 10.

-I'll compare greedy vs. beam search results

-We can see from the figure below that beam search in general improves performance compared to greedy, but also produces an translation of equivalent quality to greedy more generally and sometimes worse.
+We can see from the figure below that beam search in general improves performance compared to greedy, but also produces a translation of equivalent quality to greedy more generally and sometimes worse.
 Beam search also takes significantly longer to run.

 <figure style="text-align: center;">
   <img src="/assets/img/2024-06-22-sequence_to_sequence_translation/beam_search_diff.png">